KevinBekker/StudentEngagement_DBM140_G1/README.md

 To run the sketch, please open up and run the file in the blobV5 folder.

 ### Python
 In order to run the Python script run the run_local_cv.py file in the root of the folder.
-Please check which Python version you are using, this might change the first word in the command (e.g., python3 instead of python).
+Please check which Python version you are using, this might change the first argument in the command (e.g., python3 instead of python).

 ```
 python run_local_cv.py